Rajat-Rathaur/readme/README.md

-The first step is to establish that something is possible; then probability will occur. | **by Elon Musk**
+The single biggest problem in communication is the illusion that it has taken place. | **by George Bernard Shaw**